edgedb/edgedb/edb/pgsql/compiler/ARCHITECTURE.md

 ## Overlays

-Postgres as a limitation where effects of any DML are not visible in the same query.
+Postgres has a limitation where effects of any DML are not visible in the same query.

 For example: